fernandortec/user-access-control/README.md

 ```

 ### Observations:
-While running a request there may appear a dependency injection error.
+While running a request a dependency injection error may show up.
-The source of the error is unknown and I could not trace it.
+The source of this error is unknown and I could not trace it.
-The ways to solve the error are: to restart the server, or delete and reinstall node_modules;
+Possible workarounds for the error are restarting the server, or deleting and reinstalling node_modules;